Crumb Top Baking

 Notes

-1. For extra flavour, buy roasted pumpkin seeds (unsalted) or roast your own.
+1. For extra flavor, buy roasted pumpkin seeds (unsalted) or roast your own.

 2. Slowly stream the oil into the pesto mixture in the food processor so it emulsifies properly.